Digital Literacies and Learning

 Core areas of study will include research approaches and methodologies and you will also complete a 60 credit dissertation.

 LJMU has a comprehensive collection of digital resources for off-campus study.
 Our team of expert librarians and dedicated subject specialists are on hand to offer support and advice remotely.

-Entrants should hold a relevant bachelors degree or equivalent in the social sciences, education or an education-related discipline at 2:2 level or higher.
-Applicants who do not hold an honours degree in one of the above areas will be considered on their individual merits in relation to the programme.
-Professional experience, publications, CPD activities and other suitable evidence of accomplishment and aptitude will be taken into consideration.
+Entrants should hold a relevant bachelors degree or equivalent in the social sciences, education or an education-related discipline at 2.2 level or higher.
+Applicants who do not hold an Honours degree in one of the above areas will be considered on their individual merits in relation to the programme.
+Professional experience, publications, continuing professional development (CPD) activities and other suitable evidence of accomplishment and aptitude will be taken into consideration.

 Modules include: Digital literacies dominant theories and practices; the digital practitioner or researcher; internet and information literacy; the social aspects of data and information in practice; use of information and record management systems; ethics and data visualisation; research approaches and methodologies; dissertation.

 Modules are assessed entirely by coursework.
 Typically, coursework assignments are up to 5,000 words and your dissertation will be up to 20,000 words.

 All full and part-time students enrolled on postgraduate taught programmes at LJMU are liable to pay an annual tuition fee.
 You can opt to pay your tuition fees in full at the start of each academic year or pay by instalments.